stephenajulu/julzinsight.co/content/about.md

 sections:
   - type: content_section
     content: >-
       JULZ is not a startup.
 It is a sovereign forge.
-Founded to engineer civilization-grade systems, JULZ builds modular products, symbolic brands, and enduring solutions for generational impact.
-We do not chase trends, we architect futures.<br> <br><h2>Philosophy</h2>We believe in modular sovereignty.
+Founded to engineer civilization-grade solutions, JULZ builds modular products, symbolic brands, and enduring solutions for generational impact.
+We do not chase trends, we architect futures.
+We believe in modular sovereignty.
 The idea that every product, protocol, and brand is a deployable artifact of power.
 We build with founder-grade clarity, symbolic engineering, and tactical execution.
-Our systems are designed to endure, scale, and transfer across generations. **[Book A Consultation](/contact/)**
+Our solutionss are designed to endure, scale, and transfer across generations.
+We Illuminate possibilities.
     image: images/julzbanner.png
     image_alt: JULZ Marketing Banner Illuminating Possibilities
   - type: grid_section